Updated on June 11th, 2020

 The Hagia Sophia (or Ayasofya in Turkish) has been a Byzantine Christian cathedral, a Greek Orthodox cathedral (twice), a Roman Catholic cathedral and an Ottoman mosque, before being transformed into a museum in 1935.

-The building itself is exquisite, and the history behind its tumultuous past is fascinating, and that’s coming from someone who’s not such a fan of museums.
+The building itself, particularly the main dome, is exquisite, and the history behind its tumultuous past is fascinating.
+And that’s coming from someone who’s not such a fan of museums!
 It’s one of Istanbul’s absolute must-dos.

 Top tip: You’ll get a much better experience here with a guide so I definitely recommend jumping on a tour like this one.